Managing Support Portal Cases

 Escalation Guidelines

-The escalation process is designed with transparency in mind, ensuring that customers are kept informed every step of the way.
-Our goal is to resolve requests without escalation whenever possible.
-Approximately 70% of cases are successfully resolved at the initial support level.
+Our escalation process is designed to be transparent and customer-focused, ensuring that clients are kept informed throughout the resolution journey.
+While our goal is to resolve cases without escalation, approximately 70% of cases are successfully handled at the initial support level.

-If escalation becomes necessary, our defined escalation path ensures swift resolution.
-Authorized Contacts will receive notification of the escalation via a note on the case.
+If escalation becomes necessary, we follow a clearly defined path to ensure timely and effective resolution.
+Authorized Contacts are notified of the escalation via a note added to the case.

-When addressing reported issues stemming from product defects, we follow a series of replication and testing steps to qualify the defect across multiple environments, ensuring a comprehensive understanding of the reported issue.
-Once confirmed as a defect, the case is associated with a development issue for monitoring and tracking resolution progress.
+For issues related to product defects, we follow a structured process of replication and testing across multiple environments to validate the defect.
+Once confirmed, the case is linked to a development issue for ongoing tracking and resolution.

 Case Search